rasikakw/professional-work/code/samples/data-reader/Readme.txt

 SOFTWARE USED
 =============

-The Shapes solution was created using
+The DataReader solution was created using
 Microsoft Visual Studio Community 2015,
 Version 14.0.25420.01 Update 3.